researcher2/quickdose/README.md

 1. Run `./build.sh` in the ROOT directory.
 This also runs a Vue3 build.
 2. `RAILS_ENV=production RAILS_SERVE_STATIC_ASSETS=true rails server`

 You'll need to put this behind a load balancer with HTTPS in order to install the service worker and enable offline functionality.
+Currently the serviceworker doesn't seem to function in production without setting `config.assets.compile = true`, will need to fix this at some point?

 ## Environment Setup